will-browne/will-browne.github.io/docs/HDR_projects.md

 ## Available Research Areas and Projects
 This is not an exhaustive list, but is indicative of my research plans.
 It's also not in a priority order as it's more important to find areas of mutual interest rather than adapt to a supervisor's area of interest that is not motivating to you.

-My overall research area is: Artificial Cognitive Systems
+My overall research area is: _Artificial Cognitive Systems_

 That is, how to get artificial systems (software and/or robots) to perceive, represent, reason, learn and effect an interaction with an environment to continually improve its task solving ability.

 ### Continual Learning Systems
 AI that is pre-programmed is limited on its tasks and human bias.
-Learning systems offer rich behaviour
+Learning systems offer rich behaviour, where collaborators and I have created the following that need developing (projects marked by '*')

 A symbolic system that works in Boolean and Integer domains without noise
 * Need to translate this to real-valued, noisy domains.